obopodo/spoof_detector/README.md

 # spoof-detector
-Spoof detector for admission to internship in DSP Labs Package is still in development
+Helper functions module for face spoof detection algorithm Module is still in development
 To run example type in terminal `python Predict.py extracted_data/`, path to pretrained model is simple `pretrained.model`

 Dependencies: